 - Nominators for the ASH Award for Leadership in Promoting Diversity must be members of ASH.
 Nominees do not need to be ASH members.

-- Nominees and nominators for the Beutler Lecture and Prize and Wallace H. Coulter Award do not need to be members of ASH for a nominee to be considered.
+- Nominees and nominators for the Ernest Beutler Lecture and Prize and for the Wallace H. Coulter Award for Lifetime Achievement in Hematology do not need to be members of ASH for a nominee to be considered.

 - Nominees of all nationalities and all countries of residence are eligible.

 - Self-nominations and posthumous nominations will not be accepted.